 I can be reached at toanvphan @ gmail.com

-My mission is to help create a beautiful world, where poverty and war are only found in historical museums, where everyone lives in harmony with nature, and where humanity unleashes our full collective potentials.
-(You may say I'm a dreamer, but I'm not the only one.)
+My guiding mission (in science and in life) is to contribute to the collective effort of building a beautiful world, where poverty, environmental destruction and wars are only found in history museums.
+(You may say I'm a dreamer, but I'm not the only one... :)